DataDog/hiring-engineers/answers.md

 ```

-## Bonus Question: What is the difference between a Service and a Resource?
+## Bonus Question - What is the difference between a Service and a Resource?
 A Service typically represents an application or several processes that provide some feature.
 A Resource is typically a query/call to a specific part/subset of a Service.